caldwell-matthew/fetch/README.md

 ### `throw()`

-- Creates or edits a DataDog test from JSON in a directory.
+- Creates or edits a Datadog test from JSON in a directory.
 - Also calls the `fetch()` function to ensure the JSON file is updated.

 ### `fetch()`

-- Pulls or fetches tests from DataDog.com and converts them into JSON.
+- Pulls or fetches tests from Datadog.com and converts them into JSON.
 - Fetch types:
-  - "full" : Fetch all existing tests from DataDog and update all files.
+  - "full" : Fetch all existing tests from Datadog and update all files.
   - "quick" : Only fetch new tests that do not exist in directory.
   - "single" : Only fetch one test by name provided name if exists.